rajdavee/NeoTeche/README.md

-  # Dark-Themed Multi-Page Website (Copy)
+  # Neoteq.
+AI

-  This is a code bundle for Dark-Themed Multi-Page Website (Copy).
-The original project is available at https://www.figma.com/design/45cJOUtYEG3U6cfdTUomLH/Dark-Themed-Multi-Page-Website--Copy-.
+  This is a code bundle for Neoteq.
+AI.

   ## Running the code